Chicagoan E-Scooters: The New West Side Story

 This may seem unfair, but the same system has been in place for car rental companies, so why should things be any different with scooters?

-Trying to pin blame on scooter companies would be rather difficult in any case due to the fact that most incidents are the result of user error, disregard for city regulations, or violation of traffic laws.
+Trying to pin blame on scooter companies would be rather tricky in any case due to the fact that most incidents are the result of user error, disregard for city regulations, or violation of traffic laws.

 Some incidents are even the result of users riding an electric scooter while under the influence of alcohol or narcotics.